 Meridian Fire’s Operations Division provides core emergency services including fire suppression, emergency medical response, technical rescue, and hazardous materials mitigation to the citizens of Meridian, Idaho.
-Under the direction of Deputy Chief Charlie Butterfield, the Operation’s Division employs a Division Chief of Training, a Division Chief of Logistics, three shift Battalion Chiefs and 72 suppression personnel of which over 20 are certified to the EMT Paramedic level (EMT-P) and provide Advance Life Support (ALS) to our citizens.
-The Division responds to over 6,800 annual calls for service and staffs 6 engine companies and 1 truck company.
+Under the direction of Deputy Chief Charlie Butterfield, the Operation’s Division employs a Division Chief of Training, a Division Chief of Logistics, a Division Chief of EMS, three shift Battalion Chiefs and 75 suppression personnel of which over 30 are certified to the EMT Paramedic level (EMT-P) and provide Advance Life Support (ALS) to our citizens.
+The Division responds to over 7,800 annual calls for service and staffs 6 engine companies and 1 truck company.

 Deputy Chief of Operations, Charlie Butterfield

 Deputy Chief Charlie Butterfield started his firefighting career with the City of Sun Valley Fire Department in 1996.
 After completing paramedic school, he was hired as a Firefighter/Paramedic by Wood River Fire and Rescue and rose through the ranks to the position of Lieutenant/Paramedic in 2006.
 In 2013, Charlie was appointed as the Assistant Fire Chief for the City of Sun Valley Fire Department until accepting the Division Chief of Planning position for the Meridian Fire Department in 2016.
 He was promoted to Deputy Chief of Operations in 2018.